 Coach Tina Langley is facing a new challenge this season at the University of Washington by taking over a program that has been in the dark for years; and Langley needs to make a good on-court impression quickly.

-However, the Huskies face a mixed bag of nonconference opponents that will challenge the program in multiple ways, next up:
+However, the Huskies face a mixed bag of nonconference opponents that will challenge the program in multiple ways, beginning with:

-After a close win over San Diego, Washington’s second game of the regular season will come against Northern Arizona this Sunday afternoon.
+Washington’s first game of the regular season will come against San Diego this Friday night.

-Payne is another excellent mid-major coach that presents an interesting strategic matchup for new UW WBB head coach Tina Langley.
+Fisher is an excellent mid-major coach and makes an interesting coaching matchup for the new Huskies head coach Tina Langley.